microsoft/r-server-campaign-optimization/Powershell_Instructions.md

 ## Other Steps
 ----------------

-You've just completed the fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.
+You've just completed the fully automated solution that simulates the data, trains and scores the models, and provide recommendations by executing PowerShell scripts.

 See the [Typical Workflow](Typical.html) for a description of how these files were first created in R by a Data Scientist and then incorporated into the SQL stored procedures that you just deployed.